Medical tourism in the Republic of Moldova: History of the medical tourism in Moldova

-The high quality of the Moldova’s healthcare services and the low-costs for dental care and surgeries, cozy climate and cheap lodging are attractive for the patients.
-In Europe and America, the treatment of the difficult diseases is expensive.
 In Moldova, the treatment provided by the private clinics is less expensive than in the foreign ordinary hospitals.

 According to Stanislav Rusu, the director of the National Tourism Agency, every year over 35% of foreigners, which visit the Republic of Moldova, are coming with treatment purposes.
 The majority of the medical tourists are looking for the spa resorts in Moldova.
 In 2018, 15835 foreign citizens have visited Moldova to receive high quality healthcare services.

 Types of medical tourism in Moldova

 In the Republic of Moldova is relevant not only the medical tourism but also the diagnostic and wellness.
 The patients from the other countries are exposed to the qualitative exam in the country clinics, and to select and to visit one of tens spa resorts of Moldova.

 The disease diagnostic is carried out in accordance with protocols and international medical standards.
 The patients are in deeply examined in the private clinics supplied with new equipment, which guaranteed the accurate and correct diagnostics.
 The test results are directly delivered to the patients, based on which the doctor is prescribing a treatment.

 There are 80 spa resorts in the Republic of Moldova, which are visited not only by the country citizens but also by the foreign patients annually.
 In 2018, over 300 medical tourists have been treated in the Moldova’s spa resorts.

-Thanked to the mild and enjoyable climate, Moldova is the perfect country for the rehabilitation tourism.
-The most famous spa resorts are the one located in Vadul lui Voda town.
-The most popular being “Nistru” in Camenca town and “Codru” in Călărași rayon.
-The tourists are visiting also the recreation area of Natural Reserve Codrii.
-The agencies involved directly in medical tourism are organizing special excursions for the foreign patients.

 Touristic medical destinations in Moldova

 The key fields of the medical tourism in Moldova are stomatology, the hepatitis C virus treatment, ophthalmology, plastic surgery and family planning.
-In the other countries, such services are expensive and are not included in the medical insurance, thus, the patients are forced to look for such a treatment abroad.